betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 Its best to even discourage the creation of slides but if an IM leader really wants to create a slide to share, they should be asked to keep it to a single slide.
 Leadership doesn't require a lot.
 Its useful to keep remarks brief...maybe just a minute or two at the most.
-The word "minute" in the title of the practice is doesn't necessarily mean it should be an actual minute...just a small amount of time so its easy to include in regular meeting agendas.
+The word "minute" in the title of the practice doesn't necessarily mean it should be an actual minute...just a small amount of time so its easy to include in regular meeting agendas.
 Depending on a team's enthusiasm for follow up discussion on any given topic, in reality, an IM will typically take a *few* minutes.

-Its useful to consider the appropiate cadence for the inclusive minute practice as well.
+Its useful to consider the appropriate cadence for the inclusive minute practice as well.
-If your team meets once a week, having an inclusive minute on the first meeting of each new month may work best.
+If your team meets once a week, identifying new IM topics for every meeting may become a challeng.
+Doing an IM every other meeting or the first meeting of each month may be best.
 If your team meets monthly, having an inclusive minute with every meeting may make the most sense.

 Some teams prefer to have inclusive minute at the end of their meetings and others prefer the beginning.
 There are advantages and disadvantages to either.
 At the beginning, follow-up dialog can run longer than expected putting the meeting leader in the position of having to cut-off conversation to get to the rest of the agenda.
 But, having the exercise at the beginning of the meeting also ensures it actually happens.
-It shows committment.
+It shows commitment.
 At the end of the meeting, unless the team is committed to reserving time for the activity, it can feel rushed and/or like an afterthought.
 But, having the activity at the end does provide a natural way for any follow-up conversation to adjourn.

-It works best if leadership of the practice can regulary rotate to various members of the team.
+It works best if leadership of the practice can regularly rotate to various members of the team.
 That said, no team member should be *required* to lead an inclusive minute.
 Its best if team members are encouraged (perhaps even by offering them assistance in preparing an inclusive minute) to consider leading one but leadership should otherwise be on a voluntary basis.